 Adopting new technologies to survey and monitor job sites regularly is key.
 Already using drone technology, a major construction company in Denmark wanted to go further and experience the novel Pix4D CraneCamera solution to get as-built data automatically on a day-to-day basis, without allocating more resources or impacting their budget.

 Being among the very first adopters, the Danish contractors implemented the solution on a massive hospital construction site.
 In this use case, we’ll see how the solution works, and how it’s helping them monitor site progress, making as-builts verification and communication easier than ever.

 |10 to 30 mins on average in PIX4Dcloud Advanced

 Denmark’s construction sector is very dynamic and is set for continuous growth in the upcoming years, boosted by infrastructure investment, with hospital projects on the front line.
 Today there are more than 40 hospital projects commissioned to both renovate old hospitals and construct new ones.
 Five new super hospitals are planned to be built in Denmark over the next five years, each of them specializing in specific fields of treatment and offering the very best available care.

-The system installation is critical.
+The system installation is the most important part of the process.
 Before fixing the camera on the crane, the position on the jib needs to be carefully defined to ensure the best possible coverage.

 Planning the installation